jseluis/artificial_intelligence_for_trading/README.md

 * Stock Returns: How to calculate stock returns, and log returns in particular.
 Learn why log returns are used to analyze financial data.

+* Momentum Trading: Alpha signals, and how they can be applied to a long/short trading strategy.
+Learn about momentum, a common alpha signal used in trading strategies.

 ## Projects

 * [Trading with Momentum](https://github.com/jseluis/AI_for_Trading/tree/main/Trading_with_Momentum)